Hook: The Lesson That Cost Me $7,000

 15. Let Kids Win Strategically

-Story: My nephew loved racing games—until I kept crushing him mercilessly.
-He quit playing.
-The next time, I let him win once.
+Next time, I let him win once.
 His reaction?
-A fist-pumping victory dance and begging for “one more round!”
+Fist-pumping victory dance and begging for “one more round.”

-Note: This isn’t about coddling.
-It’s about ignition.
+Note: This isn’t coddling.
+It’s ignition.
 A small win fuels confidence, not laziness.

 Key Takeaway: Motivation starts with a taste of success.
 Don’t gatekeep it to prove a point.